marioizquierdo/mario-redis-lock/README.md

   * [Redis](http://redis.io/) >= 2.6.12
   * [redis gem](https://rubygems.org/gems/redis) >= 3.0.5

-The required versions are because I use the new syntax for the SET command to easily implement the robust algorithm described in the [SET command documentation](http://redis.io/commands/set).
+The required versions are needed for the new syntax of the SET command, to easily implement the robust locking algorithm described in the [SET command documentation](http://redis.io/commands/set).

-To install with bundler, add this line to your application's Gemfile:

-    gem 'mario-redis-lock'

-Ot install it yourself as:
+Install from RubyGems:

     $ gem install mario-redis-lock

+Or include it in your project's `Gemfile` with Bundler:

+    gem 'mario-redis-lock', :require => 'redis_lock'

 ## Usage